drewberry612/street-fighter/README.md

 This is a clone of Street Fighter made from scratch in Java.
 To knock out the other player, the player has a multitude of attacks at their disposal, each with their own unique sound effects, damage, and stunning effects.
+This game includes retro visuals, a simple AI opponent, and multiple playable characters

 ![Demo](https://github.com/drewberry612/street-fighter/blob/main/streetfighterA.gif)